codeincarnate/vault/README.md

 Vault is a work in progress.
 Currently it can only encrypt text data, but the hope is that it will be able to encrypt a wide variety of data types in the future.

+There will not be any official releases of this module until it has had a full security audit and I can confirm that it has no serious security vulnerabilities.
+Until that time __use at your own risk__.